 LASEK is designed so as to combine the benefits of LASIK & PRK into a single eye surgery procedure.
 Often used to treat near-sightedness, far-sightedness or astigmatism, LASEK avoids complications associated with creating & reattaching flap in cornea.
 Moreover, LASEK procedure causes dry eye problems less frequently than other similar eye procedures.

-This Intralase ophthalmology eye surgery is quite similar to LASIK, except the fact that in this the eye surgeon utilizes an extra laser in-spite of utilizing a blade to make the flap in the outer layers.
+This Intralase ophthalmology eye surgery is quite similar to LASIK, except the fact that in this the eye surgeon utilises an extra laser in-spite of utilising a blade to make the flap in the outer layers.

 PRK or Photorefractive Keratectomy is a type of laser eye surgery which is used to treat mild or moderate near-sightedness, far-sightedness or astigmatism.
 Outer layer of cornea is reshaped using excimer laser in this procedure to correct vision.
 This vision correction surgery which lasts less than a minute may also include cutting-off the corneal flap as part of procedure.

 Glaucoma is a broad term describing a group of ocular disorders resulting in intraocular pressure (IOP) & optic nerve damage.
 Glaucoma is further bifurcated into Open-Angle Glaucoma & Closed-Angle Glaucoma categories.
 Open-Angle Glaucoma is painless & normally develops slowly over long periods of time.

 It often displays no visible symptoms until disease has significantly progressed.
 Closed-Angle Glaucoma is characterized by vomiting, nausea, redness & sudden eye pain.
 Symptoms result from sudden spike in intraocular pressure, & are absolutely a case of medical emergency.
 Glaucoma in cases can permanently damage vision.